 Bombardier agrees to sell up to 50 Q400s to India's SpiceJet

-Canadian airplane maker Bombardier Inc said on Tuesday it agreed to sell up to 50 Q400 turboprop aircraft to Indian budget carrier SpiceJet Ltd .
 A logo of jet manufacturer Bombardier is pictured on their booth during the European Business Aviation Convention & Exhibition in Geneva, Switzerland, May 22, 2017.
+SpiceJet will buy 25 Q400 turboprop aircraft from Bombardier, as per a letter of intent between the two companies.

 Add your comments below